 Even if the executor fails to comply with their responsibilities, these other parties may move probate forward.

 Before escalating the situation, try reaching out to the executor directly.
 They may be overwhelmed, grieving, or confused about their responsibilities.
-Suggesting they speak with a probate attorney may resolve the issue without legal action.
+Suggesting they speak with a Texas probate lawyer may resolve the issue without legal action.

 If outreach does not help, consider sending a formal written request asking the executor to begin the probate process.
 A lawyer can help you decide what to include.